ramon-astudillo/vimbox/README.md

 * Importable methods to use in other modules

-Upcoming v0.0.3

-* Optional encription on the Dropbox side
+* Seamless file encription in the dropbox side
-    - Password not visible during input
-    - Display encripted names with `vimbox ls`

-Upcoming v0.0.3?

-* Basic command line emulation on dropbox `ls` `mv` `rm`

 # Examples